drmingdrmer/lrc-erasure-code/README.md

 ## LRC parameters and the differences from original Erasure Code

-For a data set there are 5 chunks in it.
+For a collection there are 5 data chunks in it.
-To create LRC Erasure Code with: 2 local EC codes and 2 global EC codes, LRC should be initialized with:
+To create LRC Erasure Code with:

+*   2 local EC codes;
+*   2 global EC codes;

+LRC should be initialized with:

 `lrc_init_n(lrc, 2, (uint8_t[]){3, 2}, 4)`